bakins/terraform-provider-coreos/README.md

 # CoreOS AMI provider for Terraform

-The [Terraform](http://terraform.io) provider is for dynamically finding the latest CoreOS AMI.
+This [Terraform](http://terraform.io) provider is for dynamically finding the latest CoreOS AMI.

 ## Status